MicrosoftLearning/mslearn-ai-studio.pt-br/Instructions/02-Explore-model-catalog.md

    You are an AI travel assistant that helps people plan their trips.
 Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
    ```

-1. Selecione **Aplicar alterações** e **Limpar chat**.
+1. Clique em **Salvar** e **Limpar chat**.
 1. Na janela de chat, insira a consulta `What can you do?` e exiba a nova resposta.
 Observe como é diferente da resposta que você recebeu antes.
 A resposta é específica para viagem agora.
 1. Continue a conversa perguntando: `I'm planning a trip to London, what can I do there?` O copiloto oferece muitas informações relacionadas à viagem.
 Você pode querer melhorar a saída ainda.
 Por exemplo, você pode querer que a resposta seja mais sucinta.
 1. Atualize a mensagem do sistema adicionando `Answer with a maximum of two sentences.` ao final da mensagem.
 Aplique a alteração, limpe o chat e teste-o novamente perguntando: `I'm planning a trip to London, what can I do there?` Você também pode querer que seu copiloto continue a conversa em vez de simplesmente responder à pergunta.
 1. Atualize a mensagem do sistema adicionando `End your answer with a follow-up question.` ao final da mensagem.
-Aplique a alteração, limpe o chat e teste-o novamente perguntando: `I'm planning a trip to London, what can I do there?`
+Salve a alteração, limpe o chat e teste-o novamente perguntando: `I'm planning a trip to London, what can I do there?`
 1. Altere a **implantação** para seu modelo GPT-4 e repita todas as etapas desta seção.
 Observe como os modelos podem ter saídas diferentes.
 1. Por fim, teste os dois modelos na consulta `Who is the prime minister of the UK?`.
 O desempenho nesta questão está relacionado à fundamentação (se a resposta é factualmente precisa) dos modelos.
 O desempenho se correlaciona com suas conclusões dos parâmetros de comparação dos modelos?